vjeantet/ldapserver/README.md

 * Basic request routing inspired by [net/http ServeMux](http://golang.org/pkg/net/http/#ServeMux)

 # Default behaviors
+## Abandon request
-If no AbandonRequest route exists, the package will handle it. (signal sent to message.Done chan)
+If you don't set a route to handle AbandonRequest, the package will handle it for you. (signal sent to message.Done chan)

+## No Route Found
 When no route matches the request, the server will first try to call a special *NotFound* route, if nothing is specified, it will return an *UnwillingToResponse* Error code (53)

 Feel free to contribute, comment :)